 The light load reliability analysis tests the ability of an electric area to export generation resources to the remainder of PJM during light load conditions.
-The initial target dispatch is identified as the light load base case initial target dispatch in Manual 14B, Attachment C.3.
-The New Service Request light load reliability study ramping considerations are similar to those employed in the RTEP baseline and consider Generator Interconnection Requests, Transmission Interconnection Requests (Firm Transmission Rights only) and Long Term Firm Point-to-Point Transmission Service requests.
+The initial target dispatch is identified as the light load base case initial target dispatch in Manual 14B, Attachment D-2.
+It should be noted that the initial dispatch must meet the current load requirement of the case and therefore additional resources may need to be dispatched, e.g. natural gas facilities, if the other facilities in an area cannot meet the scheduled load.
+Due to the nature of the potential to change the initial dispatch assumptions, in the event that a certain type of facility is dispatched in the initial target dispatch, PJM shall dispatch all New Service Requests, with the same fuel type and same TO area as in the original dispatch, during the ramping portion of the studies to determine any new violations.
+Transmission Interconnection Requests (Firm Transmission Rights only) and Long Term Firm Point-to-Point Transmission Service requests are also included in the light load reliability analysis for New Service Request studies.
 The contingencies used for light load reliability analysis include NERC TPL category P1, P2, P4, P5, and P7.
 NERC TPL P0, normal system conditions is also studied.
+The Generation Deliverability Test performed during light load reliability analysis is performed in accordance with PJM Manual 14B, section 2.3.10 and Attachments C.6 and C.7, except the ramping limits in Attachment D-2 of Manual 14B are enforced.